ThomasParistech/background-extraction/README.md

 - Blurring: We blur the input images before comparing them.
 The larger the radius of the kernel, the less noisy the mask is
 - Thresholding: We apply a threshold on the grayscale intensity of the blurred differences.
 A very low threshold will define everything as foreground, while a very large threshold will define everything as background
 - Opening: Kernel size of the morphological opening (Erosion/Dilation).
 Parts of the mask that are smaller than the kernel size are removed
-- Dilation:  Number of consecutive morphological 5x5 dilations to apply at the end.
-Once small areas have been removed, it will let areas grow to make sure the selection isn't too tight
+- Erosion:  Number of consecutive morphological 5x5 erosions to apply at the end.
+Once small areas have been removed, it will let red areas grow to make sure the selection isn't too tight

 ![](./images/overview_processing.gif)